matthewcpaul/mcp/_work/bubble-pop.md

 hero-image: /images/pop/BubblePopHero.png
 hero-image-tablet: /images/pop/BubblePopHeroTablet.png
 hero-image-mobile: /images/pop/BubblePopHeroMobile.png
 description-1: When I joined Bubble, they had only just started a component library effort, and I led the design of a powerful new design system in Figma and in code.
-With “Editor Modernization” being one of the company’s top priorities, and with a design team that grew from 2 to 10 within a year, the team needed someone experienced in design systems both from the design and craft angle, and the technical architecture side.
+With “Editor Modernization” being one of the company’s top priorities, and with a design team that grew from 2 to 10 within a year, the team needed someone experienced in both craft and technical implementation.
-description-2: This new and growing design system provides a comprehensive set of design foundations and tokens, icons, standard and uniquely complex components, design guidelines, contribution models, PR review processes, and documentation that empowers Bubble’s software engineers and product designers to build polished and consistent interfaces that align with the company’s evolving brand and product direction.
+description-2: This new and growing design system provides a comprehensive set of design tokens, icons, uniquely complex components, guidelines, contribution models, and documentation that empowers Bubble’s software engineers and product designers to build polished and consistent interfaces that align with the company’s evolving product direction.
 ---

 <div class="c-wrap__project" markdown=1>